|

 A Landlock ruleset identifies a set of rules (i.e., actions on

-creating a new file descriptor identifying a ruleset.
+new file descriptor which identifies a ruleset.
 This file

 descriptor can then be used by landlock_add_rule(2) and